KQM-git/TCL/docs/theorycrafting.md

 **Swirled Aura** = An aura that's applied through the use of swirl spreading the aura of one enemy to a different enemy.

-**Transformative** = A category for reactions, which Overload, Electrocharged, Superconduct, Freeze, Shatter, Swirl, and Crystallize fall into.
+**Transformative** = A category for reactions, which Overload, Electro-Charged, Superconduct, Freeze, Shatter, Swirl, and Crystallize fall into.

 * Transformative reactions deal damage based on the trigger character level and their EM, for more details go to General Reaction Mechanics